About usPartner with usListen to our podcasts

 Neighborhoods

-Bernard and S. Dean Levy, Inc. 1 Antiques Art and Photography Galleries Family Owned Chelsea
+Bernard and S. Dean Levy, Inc. 1 Art and Photography Galleries Antiques Family Owned Chelsea

 Since 1901, when Ginsberg and Levy, Inc. began, the Levy family has garnered a distinct reputation specializing in American antiques primarily from the eighteenth and early nineteenth centuries.
 Though the art world lost a great man in early 2016 when Bernard Levy passed away at the age of ninety-eight, his son and grandson, Dean and Frank, are successfully carrying on the family business that changed its name to Bernard and S. Dean Levy in 1973.